 Note - In addition to incorporating any components described in this section into your application, you should also follow the basic integration steps outlined in Chapter 5.
 The components discussed in Chapter 6 are critical to making your application highly integrated with the desktop.

-For more information on optional integration, see the .
+For more information on optional integration, see the Solaris Common Desktop Environment: Programmer's Guide.

 Common Desktop Environment Motif Control Widgets